Group

 Speak up For Adaptations

-In this video, children use their people leadership skills to realize playground needs of those with a range of abilities.
+Children will use their people leadership skills to realize playground needs of those with a range of abilities.
 They plan adaptation for a city park to include the needs of all and present their plan to City Council decision makers.
 What adaptations can you imagine that would increase inclusion at a community park?

 Flip Folk Tales